Virginia Scott

 Fizgig is a sparkler or firework of some kind.

 Fizgig starts with Fiz or "phys" as in physical - pretty sneaky sis!
-And gig is, you know, a performance and a job.
+And gig is, as you know, a performance or a job.
 Whoa, it all fits together!

 The Fizgig Way

-from the moment.
-Whenever I get a fancy idea and try to impose it on the actor, it's a big disaster or at least vaguely dissatisfying because it has become about how much I can get you to do some thing I think is funny or beautiful (or both), rather than being about discovering the hilarious and gorgeous you together in the moment.
-This work is essentially physical because the actor's body and presence is the fundamental element with which the actor has to work.
+Everything at Fizgig is made contemporary.
+It's not about doing it the way we imagine they did it in the Renaissance or in France during the big war.
+And it's about you.
+The specific, miraculous, particular performer is at the center of the work.
+We work mostly improvisationally, to make discoveries from the performer and the moment.
+(Whenever I get a big, fancy idea and try to impose it on the performer, it's a big disaster anyway.
+Or at least vaguely dissatisfying because it has become about how much I can get you to do some thing.)
+We call the work "physical" because the performer's body and presence is the fundamental element of communication with the audience.
 The words are important.
 There's lots of talking.
-But we make up the words in the moment from the impulse in the body!
-If we pursue the words first, up in our heads, we're really just acting as writers standing up (which is not a natural state for writers as I have been told that writing generally involves more sitting and eating of potato chips.)
+But we make up the words in the moment from the impulse in the body.
+If we pursue the words first (even in improvisation), all up in our heads, we are really just writers standing up (which is not the natural state for writers, as I have been told that writing generally involves more sitting and eating of potato chips).

-She teaches/taught clown, commedia, bouffon, play, treteau, or melodrama, and all that kind of wiggling it around at schools such as The Juilliard School, Tisch School of the Arts at NYU: International Theatre Workshop in Amsterdam; Meisner Studio; Stella Adler Studio; and Open Arts Studio, CAP 21, Bard College, Pace University, Marymount Manhattan College, USC (MFA), ACT (MFA), the Clown School, the Idiot Workshops and Berg Studios.
-Shows Virginia has directed and/or devised have appeared at Ars Nova Mainstage, 59E59, The Irish Repertory Theatre, The Zipper Theatre, UCB, The PIT, Nuyorican Poet’s Café, Jack, The Shakespeare Forum, The Tank, The New York Fringe Festival and the International Clown Festival; The US Comedy Arts Festival in Aspen, The Comedy Central Theatre, the Hollywood Fringe, and UCBLA in Los Angeles, and internationally at The Guilded Balloon in Edinburgh, The Centaur Theatre in Montreal and the Grahamstown International Festival in South Africa.
-TCG just published Discovering the Clown: the Funny Book of Good Acting.
-Go and get it at any bookstore you like!
-Or click here
+Virginia's shows have appeared at Ars Nova Mainstage, 59E59, The Irish Repertory Theatre, The Zipper Theatre, UCB, The PIT, Nuyorican Poet’s Café, Jack, The Shakespeare Forum, The Tank, The New York Fringe Festival and the International Clown Festival; The US Comedy Arts Festival in Aspen, The Comedy Central Theatre, the Hollywood Fringe, and UCBLA in Los Angeles, and internationally at The Guilded Balloon in Edinburgh, The Centaur Theatre in Montreal and the Grahamstown International Festival in South Africa.